Fraunhofer-AISEC/codyze/docs/content/en/docs/Mark Authors/Define Entities.md

 ## Define Ops and variables

-The next step is to define _op_s.
+The next step is to define *op*s.
 An _op_ is a group of semantically equal or similar functions, methods, or constructors, given as fully qualified signatures.
 Especially overloaded functions with the same name but different parameters are candidates for being grouped in an _op_.
-For cryptographic libraries, typical _op_s are:
+For cryptographic libraries, typical *op*s are:

 - `instantiate` - a group of functions for instantiating a class or creating an object of a class
-- `initialize` - a group of functions that initialize a cryptographic algorithms, e.g. by setting a key or initialization vector.
+- `initialize` - a group of functions that initialize a cryptographic algorithms, e.g. by setting a key or initialization vector
 - `update` - a group of functions that process further data by a cryptographic algorithm
 - `finalize`- a group of functions that terminate a cryptographic algorithm
 - `reset`- a group of functions that reset a cryptographic algorithm and make it ready for further processing.